lmichal43/cs4300/README.md

 We also fixed an issue with the “Book Seats” button.
 At first, it broke when I moved the project to Render because it still used /proxy/3000/, which only works in DevEdu.
-After changing it to a dynamic {% url 'seat_booking' movie.id %}, it worked well
+After changing it to a dynamic {% url 'seat_booking' movie.id %}, it worked well.
+Then, I realized I need to basically have both because I wanted it to work both on DevEdu and Render so I included both of them in there.

 Deploying to Render
 This part took a lot of trial and error, and ChatGPT helped me fix it Here’s what I learned during deployment:
 What a Procfile is and how to use Gunicorn to run the Django app